percona/pmm/doc/source/faq.rst

 .. _metrics_memory:

-How to control memory consumption for PMM? (relevant to versions lower than 1.13.0 of |pmm|)
+How to control memory consumption for PMM? (relevant to versions lower than 1.13 of |pmm|)
 ============================================================================================

 |prometheus| 1.x.x, shipped with |pmm| up to version
-1.13.0, used up to 768 MB of memory for storing the most recently used data chunks.
+1.13.0, used by default 768 MB of memory for storing the most recently used data chunks.

 If you haven't upgraded to a version 1.13.0 or higher, you may require